Corto Maltese

 Corto Maltese (/ˈkɔrtoʊ mɔːlˈtiːz/ KOR-toh-_-mawl-TEEZ; /it/) is a series of adventure comics following the eponymous protagonist, an adventurous sailor.
 It was created by the Italian comic book creator Hugo Pratt in 1967.
 The comics are highly praised as some of the most artistic and literary graphic novels ever written and have been translated into numerous languages and adapted into several animated films.

 The series features Corto Maltese, an enigmatic sea captain who lives in the first three decades of the 20th century.
-Born in Valletta on the island of Malta on 10 July 1887, the son of a sailor from Cornwall, and a gypsy from Seville.
+He was born in Valletta on the island of Malta on 10 July 1887, the son of a sailor from Cornwall and a gypsy from Seville.

 In his adventures full of real-world references, Corto has often crossed with real historical characters like the American author Jack London and his nurse Virginia Prentiss, the American outlaw Butch Cassidy, the German World War I flying ace Red Baron, and many others.

 Publication history

 The character debuted in the serial Ballad of the Salty Sea, one of several Pratt stories published in the first edition of the Ivaldi Editore comics magazine Sergeant Kirk in July 1967.
 The story centers around smugglers and pirates in the World War I–era Pacific Islands.
 In 1970, Pratt moved to France and began a series of short Corto Maltese stories for the French comics magazine Pif Gadget, an arrangement lasting four years and producing many 20-page stories.
 In 1974 he returned to full-length stories, sending Corto to 1918 Siberia in the story Corto Maltese in Siberia, first serialised in the Italian comics magazine Linus.

 In 1976, Ballad of the Salty Sea was published in book format and was awarded the prize for best foreign realistic comic album at the Angoulême International Comics Festival.

 Pratt continued to produce new stories over the next two decades, many first appearing in the eponymous comics magazine Corto Maltese (published between October 1983 and July 1993), until 1988 when the final story Mu, the Lost Continent was serialised, ending in June 1989.

 On October 7, 2014, Italian publisher Cong, who owns the rights to Corto Maltese, announced that a new album was being made by writer Juan Díaz Canales and artist Rubén Pellejero.
 "Under the Midnight Sun" was released in Europe on September 30, 2015 and takes place in 1915.
-In September 2017, a second album, "Equatoria" set in 1911 was published.
-In November 2019, a third album, "Tarowean’s Day" set in 1912–1913 was published.
+In September 2017, a second album, "Equatoria", set in 1911, was published.
+In November 2019, a third album, "Tarowean’s Day", set in 1912–1913, was published.
 The fourth album by Canales and Pellejero was published in September 2022, entitled "Berlin Nocturne".
 It takes place in Berlin and Prague in 1924.
 A fifth album by Canales and Pellejero set in Mexico in 1929, "Life Line" was published in October 2024.